 “While you are actively learning about someone else, you’re passively teaching them something else.”Daryl Davis

 No amount of huffing and puffing is going to blow Bruce’s house down.
 So shut up and listen.

-You know you’ve done an amazing job at actively learning and listening if you can put Bruce’s beliefs in your own words so clearly that he says, “Thanks, I wish I’d thought of putting it that way.”
+You know you’ve done an amazing job at actively listening and learning if you can put Bruce’s beliefs in your own words so clearly that he says, “Thanks, I wish I’d thought of putting it that way.”

 ✓ Hold the Facts

 It’s a different story when it comes to making someone’s mind.
 Then, facts can help.
-But that only comes once Bruce has torn down his beliefs and is ready to rebuild.
+But that only happens once Bruce has torn down his beliefs and is ready to rebuild.

 Facts help people make their minds, but they don’t help change them.